 The fallacy in this argument is that law and state can never be truly separated from the market.
 State institutions are integral to and overlap with market institutions.
 Markets require a rules-based system with state backing in order to ensure certainty.
 Similarly, there is no clear distinction between ‘rights’ and ‘regulation’.
 There is no default set of legal arrangements corresponding to an ‘original’ notion of the market.
 The neoliberal claim overlooks the conflict of rights and importance of regulation for enforcement of socio-economic rights.

 ‘Deregulation’, more often than not, also includes switching to an alternative system of rules and entitlements.
 Removal of state regulation amounts to intervening in favour of the stronger parties in the resulting status quo.
 The rules of contract and property, which are essential to the market, also require state enforcement.
 These legal regimes come with their own biases towards powerful interest groups.
 The present bills also contain specific provisions to facilitate commercial interests.
-For instance, S.2 of ECA for instance provides a blanked exemption from stock regulation to exporters.
+For instance, S.2 of ECA for instance provides a blanket exemption from stock regulation to exporters.